10 of the Best Travel Trailers for Road Trips

 Rockwood Tent 1640LTD

 For something much less expensive, try a traditional pop-up camper like the Rockwood Tent.
 Weighing less than 1,500 pounds, this pop-up camper with fabric sides is one of the best travel trailers because it’s easy to tow with many cars, crossovers, and even minivans.
 Another reason we love pop-up campers is the ease of towing one—when it’s folded down, it’s not very tall, so it’s easy to maneuver and see what’s behind you if you’re backing up.
 Once you’ve reached your campsite, the tent opens up quickly and you have two beds ready for sleeping.
-While you’re in planning mode, pick up this other cool camping gear for your road trip—or your backyard staycation.

 If you’re camping by yourself or with a significant other, there might not be a need to deal with a massive camper.
 A teardrop trailer, like this Timberleaf Classic, is lightweight at around 1,500 pounds and can be easily towed by most small cars.
 Teardrop campers, so named for the streamlined look when viewed from the side, are minimalist, consisting of little more than a bed, some storage, and a cooking area.
 If you want a simple camping experience, a lightweight teardrop is a solid choice.
 For a truly amazing experience, consider these 25 great spots where you can camp on the beach.